What it's like to share your car with others

 - There might be a few minor scratches.
 We like to think of it in a similar way to when we lend our car to our friends.
 If you wouldn't claim for damage if you or a friend had caused it, then you won’t be able to claim it under our insurance policy.
 The 25 cents that you get for each kilometre a borrower drives will add up and cover the cost of any minor wear or tear.

 It’s nice to give your car a little personality, so it’s fine to leave handy or fun things in the car (eg. GPS, CDs, mobile phone holder and charger, tissues).
 But it’s probably best to take out anything really valuable.
 Personal contents are not covered under the fleet comprehensive insurance policy.
-If you have contents insurance, you may be covered for items that go missing from your car under that policy.
-Some policies include coverage for items away from home, so contact your insurer to check.

 And remember to keep your car clean and clutter-free.
 Borrowers can reasonably expect to have use of all the seats and boot space, so they won't be too pleased if they get to your car and find it full of stuff already.
 Repeat borrowings is what you're after!